 - Programs can last up to six months or longer

-- Involves more hands-off therapy; responsibility for recovery is placed solely on client
+- Involves more hands-off therapy; responsibility for recovery is placed solely on the client

 - Geared toward people who have more time in recovery and only need minor support